New Mangalore Port: Transport links

 The national highway NH-66 (earlier NH-17) passes the port.
-The nearest railway station is Thokur, but passengers have to alight at Surathkal railway station which is on Konkan railway route, approximately 6 kilometres from the New Mangalore port.
+The nearest railway station is Thokur, but passengers have to alight at Surathkal railway station which is on Konkan railway route, approximately 6 km from the New Mangalore port.
+The nearest airport is Mangaluru International airport, which is just few kilometres from the NMPT at Panambur.

 Types of cargo

-The port serves hinterland of Karnataka state and to some extent state of Kerala.
-The major commodities exported through the port are iron ore concentrates and pellets, iron ore fines, manganese, granite stones, coffee, cashew and containerized cargo.
+The Port serves the hinterland of Karnataka and to some extent state of Kerala.
+The major commodities exported through the port are iron ore concentrates and pellets, iron ore fines, manganese, granite stones, coffee, cashew, and containerized cargo.
+New Mangalore port (NMPT) achieved a milestone on 30 June 2023 by handling highest parcel traffic of 2689 twenty-foot equivalent units (TEU), consisting of 1210 import TEUs and 1479 export TEUs.

 The major imports of the port are crude and petroleum products, LPG, wood pulp, timber logs, finished fertilizers, liquid ammonia, sand, phosphoric acid, other liquid chemicals, and containerized cargo.

 New Mangalore Port offers berth for cruise vessels.
 International tourists alight here and travel the coastal (Karavali) region of Karnataka state.
 It offers a helicopter facility for the tourists coming by cruise ships.

 Awards

 NMPA received the Greentech Environment Award 2014.